cometbft/cometbft/docs/architecture/adr-102-standalone-rpc.md

 #### Full Node

 A **full node** for a blockchain that runs a CometBFT process.
-The full node needs to expose the CometBFT RPC and accessible to the ingestion service, so it can pull the data from the **full node**.
+The full node needs to expose the CometBFT RPC and is accessible to the ingestion service, so it can pull the data from the **full node**.

 #### Ingest Service